zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ## React is declarative

 When it comes to components, our job is to define component **classes**.
 But we never instantiate them.
-Instead React will instantiate an instance of our classes when it makes sense.
+Instead React will instantiate an instance of our classes when it needs to.

 We also don't consciously instantiate elements.
 But we do implicitly when we write JSX, such as: